 - Camera Control Pro 2 (available for purchase): Control the camera remotely from a computer and save photographs directly to the computer hard disk.
-A PC connection indicator (P ) will be displayed in the camera top control panel if Camera Control Pro 2 is launched while the camera is connected to the computer. - ViewNX-i \: More than a tool for viewing and editing photos and movies shot with Nikon digital cameras, ViewNX-i can be used in combination with other Nikon imaging applications to help you get the most from your pictures.
-It also offers smooth access to online services. - \ Existing users should be sure to download the latest version, as earlier versions may not support the camera. - Capture NX-D: Fine-tune photos shot in Nikon's unique NEF/NRW (RAW) formats or convert them to JPEG or TIFF (NEF/RAW processing).
-Capture NX-D can be used not only with NEF/NRW (RAW) pictures but also with JPEG and TIFF photos shot with Nikon digital cameras for such tasks as editing tone curves and enhancing brightness and contrast.
+A PC connection indicator (P() will be displayed in the camera top control panel if Camera Control Pro 2 is launched while the camera is connected to the computer. - NX Tether: Use for tethered photography when the camera is connected to a computer.
+Exposure, white balance, and other camera settings can be adjusted remotely using controls in the computer display. - NX Studio : View and edit photos and videos shot with Nikon digital cameras.
+NX Studio can be used to fine-tune files in Nikon's unique NEF/ NRW (RAW) format and convert them to JPEG or TIFF (NEF/RAW processing).
+It supports not only NEF/NRW (RAW) pictures but also JPEG and TIFF photos shot with Nikon digital cameras for such tasks as editing tone curves and enhancing brightness and contrast. - Existing users should be sure to download the latest version, as earlier versions may be unable to download pictures from the camera or open NEF (RAW) pictures.

-Wireless Transmitter Utility: The Wireless Transmitter Utility is required if the camera is to be connected to a network.
+• Wireless Transmitter Utility: The Wireless Transmitter Utility is required if the camera is to be connected to a network.
 Pair the camera with the computer and download pictures via Wi-Fi.

-Smartphone (Tablet) Apps
+• Smartphone (Tablet) Apps

-Smartphone apps can be downloaded from the Apple App Store® or on Google PlayTM.
+Smartphone apps can be downloaded from the Apple App Store[®] or on Google Play[TM].
 Visit the Nikon website for the latest information.